Yibizo/Software-Requirements/README.md

 - Have a complete and playable videogame
 - Host the videogame within the webpage
 - Track user data correpsonding to activity inside the videogame
-- Display user information in order to determine system effcieny The functional requirements describe the services and functions of a system.
+- Display user information in order to determine system efficiency The functional requirements describe the services and functions of a system.
 Functional requirements must be precise and unambiguous.

 Include user stories, which are short descriptions of a feature, told from the perspective of one of your end user profiles.
 They are typically structured in the following fashion: